post-cyberlabs/Offensive_tools/PostDump/README.md

 ----

-PostDump is a C# tool developt by COS team (Cyber Offensive and Security) of POST Luxembourg.
+PostDump is a C# tool developt by COS team (CyberForce Offensive Security) of POST Luxembourg.

 It is yet another simple tool to perform a LSASS memory dump using few technics to avoid detection.